minyang/minyang.github.io/blog/software/tools/_posts/2021-01-04-vim-tip-working-with-binary-files.md

 - development
 ---

 I am a huge fan of vim.
-I don't even know how to quit eclipse :) Whichever system I happen to work on, the very first tool I always check and customize is vim.
+I don't even know how to quit Emacs :) Whichever system I happen to work on, the very first tool I always check and customize is vim.
 After trying out a variety of plug-ins and auxilary tools around vim, I settled down with my own vimrc file and ended up using the exvim as my favorite editor.
 Perhaps my own customization